 Zero Budget Natural Farming (ZBNF) is a farming practice that originated in India, and it aims to eliminate the use of synthetic inputs like fertilizers, pesticides, and herbicides.
-ZBNF is a farming practice that aims to minimize the cost of production, increase crop yields, and improve the soil’s health.
+This farming practice that aims to minimize the cost of production, increase crop yields, and improve the soil’s health.

-The ZBNF approach involves using natural resources like cow dung, cow urine, and other locally available materials to improve soil health, control pests and diseases, and enhance crop productivity.
-Farmers who practice ZBNF also use techniques like crop rotation, intercropping, and mixed cropping to diversify their crops and increase their resilience to pests and diseases.
+The Zero budget approach involves using natural resources like cow dung, cow urine, and other locally available materials to improve soil health, control pests and diseases, and enhance crop productivity.
+Farmers who practice this method use techniques like crop rotation, intercropping, and mixed cropping to diversify their crops and increase their resilience to pests and diseases.